NorChainOfficial/norchain-sdk/backup/wallets/ios-wallet/FINAL_PRODUCTION_STATUS.md

 ## 🏆 Executive Summary

-The Noor Wallet iOS application has reached **100% core functionality completion** with production-grade implementations of all critical systems.
+The Nor Wallet iOS application has reached **100% core functionality completion** with production-grade implementations of all critical systems.
 The app is fully functional, secure, tested, and ready for production deployment.

 **What's Complete:**
 - ✅ **All wallet operations** - Create, import, manage, delete, export